College Success Seminar

 CSS 105 : Technology Tools for College Success

 This course is designed to foster success in college by increasing students' information technology skills.
-Topics include basic computer operation, using Microsoft Office, using email, navigating Blackboard, utilizing group sharing applications, finding and assessing Internet resources, handling basic hardware issues, and assessing and using social media tools.
+Topics include basic computer operation, using Microsoft Office, using email, navigating Canvas, utilizing group sharing applications, finding and assessing Internet resources, handling basic hardware issues, and assessing and using social media tools.
 The course also focuses on gaining facility with technology to allow students to work collaboratively to complete projects in higher level academic courses.
 This course is not intended for CIS, OFC, or Business Administration majors.
 Three lecture hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Information Literacy.

 Credits